A Genetic Algorithm Approach for ImageRepresentation Learning through Color Quantization: GA-based Color Quantization

 Algorithm~\ref{alg:quantization} illustrates the proposed GA-based quantization.
-The population starts with individuals created randomly (line 4).
-The population evolution starts generation by generation through genetic operations (line 5).
-A function is used to assign the fitness value for each individual (lines 6-7).
-The best individuals in each generation are recorded (lines 9-10).
-Then, genetic operators are applied to evolve this population (line 11).
-The last step is to select the best individual $q^\ast$ along all generations (line 13).
-The individual $q^\ast$ will be used to define the quantization used in the feature representation process.
+The population starts with individuals created randomly (line 3).
+The population evolves generation by generation through genetic operations (line 4).
+A function (described in Section~{\ref{subsec:fitness}}) is used to assign the fitness value for each individual (lines 5-7), i.e., to assess how well an individual solves the target problem.
+According to the elitism operation, the top $k$ best individuals of the current generation are recorded (line 8).
+Then, individuals from $P$ are selected according to a tournament operation of $n_t$-sized groupings (line 9).
+After that, the next generation is formed from the union of the resulting individuals from the operations of mutation and cross-over over the tournament selection and those selected in elitism (line 10).
+If the stopping condition (discussed on Section~{\ref{subsec:parameters}}) were met, the iterations stop (lines 11-13).
+The last step is concerned with the selection of the best individual $q^\ast$ of all generations (line 15).
+The individual $q^\ast$ is used later to define the quantization used in the feature representation process.
+For details regarding genetic operators (cross-over, mutation, tournament and elitism), refer to Section~{\ref{subsec:parameters}}.